-NEUR 4004
+NEUR 4004 Independent Research in Neuroscience

 Individual faculty supervision of student research.
 Course may be repeated once for credit.
 Students taking Independent Research for two terms may apply only 1 unit toward an elective for the major.
 Prerequisites: BIO 1204, CS 2124, MATH 1304, PSY 1004, and PSY 2404.